 Several individuals directly or indirectly aided in carrying out this project.
 First, thanks are due to the managers and staff of the Shiawassee NWR, particularly Steve Kahl, and Edward DeVries.
 Their continuing concern for the archaeological resources of the refuge is appreciated.
-This project could not have been conducted without the dedication and hard work of numerous volunteers including, Rene Aloyo, Wendy Bailey, Dave Hamilton, John Heintz, Chris Jackson, Ken Kosidlo, Steve Martin, and Mike Mauer.
+This project could not have been conducted without the dedication and hard work of numerous volunteers.
+The 2009 field crew included Shaun Aldrich, Dave Hamilton, Ken Kosidlo, Mike Mauer, and Adam Parker.